ree-ma-thakur/Node-Basics/README.md

 - pug is auto installed by express therefore no need to import pug, but we need to import handlebars
 - app.engine() resgister new TE
 - For common layout we mention its path in app.engine()

+# EJS

+- It is supported by express, therefore no need to import
+- It does not support layouts